 Fontbonne University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-The Eckelkamp College of Global Business and Professional Studies has earned accreditation from the Accreditation Council for Business Schools and Programs (ACBSP) for Bachelor of Science in Accounting; Bachelor of Science in Business Administration; Bachelor of Science in Marketing; Bachelor of Science in Sports Management.
+The Eckelkamp College of Global Business and Professional Studies has earned accreditation from the Accreditation Council for Business Schools and Programs (ACBSP) for Bachelor of Science in Accounting; Bachelor of Science in Business Administration; Bachelor of Science in Human Resource Management; Bachelor of Science in Marketing; Bachelor of Science in Sports Management.
 Our remaining programs are currently accredited by the Higher Learning Commission.
 For information on the graduate programs in the Eckelkamp College of Global Business and Professional Studies, see the graduate program section in this catalog.

 Jay J. Johnson, dean of the Bonnie and L.B.
-Eckelkamp College of Global Business and Professional Studies; associate professor of business administration Robert Romano, chair of business administration; assistant professor; director of sports management Linda Abernathy, Instructor of Accounting Mark M. Alexander, instructor of management William Foster, assistant professor of business administration Linda D. Magrath, professor of business administration; program director for accounting Kristen Schroath, assistant professor of business
+Eckelkamp College of Global Business and Professional Studies; associate professor of business administration Linda Abernathy, instructor of accounting Mark M. Alexander, instructor of management William Foster, assistant professor of business administration

+Linda D. Magrath, professor of business administration; program director for accounting

+Kristen Schroath, assistant professor of business Alex Traugutt, assistant professor of sports management